"Huiskens is a stunning success story and a very collectible contemporary artist."

 --American Art Awards President Thom Bierdz

-Randal began to study art seriously while in high school, and was chosen for the first Michigan Summer Institute for Gifted Students on the campus of Michigan State University in 1982.
-He enrolled in the MSU Art program shortly thereafter.
-In 1987 one of his paintings won the first place award in the Undergraduate Art Exhibition.
-The following year, he was awarded a Teachers Scholarship in the Field Of Painting.
-He obtained a Bachelor of Fine Arts degree in 1988 with an emphasis in painting.
+I am a Chicago area fine artist whose principal medium is acrylic paint on canvas.
+I began to study art seriously while in high school, and was chosen for the first Michigan Summer Institute for Gifted Students on the campus of Michigan State University in 1982.
+I enrolled in the MSU Art program shortly thereafter.
+In 1987 one of my paintings won the first place award in the Undergraduate Art Exhibition.
+The following year, I was awarded a Teachers Scholarship in the Field Of Painting.
+I obtained a Bachelor of Fine Arts degree in 1988 with an emphasis in painting.